palandro/BeWithMars/README.md

 If you want to know more about the Mars InSight Mission please visit: https://mars.nasa.gov/insight/

-You can follow the development log on itch.io here: https://vicator.itch.io/marsland
+You can follow the development log and comment on itch.io here: https://vicator.itch.io/marsland

 You will soon be able to install the application via SideQuest from here (coming soon):